Consensys/quorum/docs/Consensus/raft.md

 -------- | ----
 minter   | leader
 verifier | follower

+A learner node is passive node that just syncs blocks and can initiate transactions.

 The main reasons we co-locate the leader and minter are (1) convenience, in that Raft ensures there is only one leader at a time, and (2) to avoid a network hop from a node minting blocks to the leader, through which all Raft writes must flow.
 Our implementation watches Raft leadership changes -- if a node becomes a leader it will start minting, and if a node loses its leadership, it will stop minting.